backbone-paginator/backbone.paginator/README.rst

 .. code-block:: javascript

+  var Book = Backbone.Model.extend({});

   var Books = Backbone.PageableCollection.extend({
+    model: Book,
     url: "api.mybookstore.com/books",

     // Any `state` or `queryParam` you override in a subclass will be merged with
     // the defaults in `Backbone.PageableCollection` 's prototype.
     state: {

       // You can use 0-based or 1-based indices, the default is 1-based.
       // You can set to 0-based by setting ``firstPage`` to 0.
       firstPage: 0,

       // Set this to the initial page index if different from `firstPage`.
 Can
       // also be 0-based or 1-based.
-       currentPage: 2
+      currentPage: 2,

+      // Required under server-mode
+      totalRecords: 200
     },

     // You can configure the mapping from a `Backbone.PageableCollection#state`
     // key to the query string parameters accepted by your server API.
     queryParams: {

       // `Backbone.PageableCollection#queryParams` converts to ruby's
       // will_paginate keys by default.
       currentPage: "current_page",
       pageSize: "page_size"
     }
   });